Leverege/kubernetes-book/chapters/[Chapter 3] tools.md

 # Useful Kubernetes Tools
 This chapter lists some useful Kubernetes tools we've used in production.
-You can follow the official [awesome-kubernetes](https://github.com/ramitsurana/awesome-kubernetes) for a comprehensive list, but here's a list of tools we've vetted and found useful amongst them.
+You can follow the official [awesome-kubernetes](https://github.com/ramitsurana/awesome-kubernetes) for a comprehensive list, but here is a short list of tools we’ve vetted and found useful.

 ## Books & Resources
 - [The Kubernetes Book](https://www.amazon.com/Kubernetes-Book-Version-January-2018-ebook/dp/B072TS9ZQZ) - Great introduction to Kubernetes concepts